jpco/notlib/README.md

  - Configurable default timeout.
  - Proper handling of errors that may arise.
  - As much as possible, allowing clients to keep from having to interact with GLib if they don't want to.
+    - In particular, functions to copy/access values inside of notes